Causal discovery in heavy-tailed models: Numerical results

 \subsection{River data}

 We apply the EASE algorithm to the average daily discharges of the rivers located in the upper Danube basin.
-This dataset has been studied in~\citet{asadi2015extremes, eng2018a} and \citet{mhalla2019causal}, and it is made available by the Bavarian Environmental Agency (\url{http://www.gkd.bayern.de}).
+This dataset has been studied in~\citet{asadi2015extremes}, \citet{eng2018a} and \citet{mhalla2019causal}, and it is made available by the Bavarian Environmental Agency (\url{http://www.gkd.bayern.de}).
 We consider average daily discharges for 12 stations along the basin, representing the different tributaries and different sections of the Danube, and 11 of them are a subset of the 31 stations selected by~\citet{asadi2015extremes}.
 We exclude some of the 31 stations that are spatially very close since those are highly dependent and almost indistinguishable.
 For convenience, we name the stations with the same numbers used in~\citet{asadi2015extremes}.
-While~\citet{asadi2015extremes} decluster the data prior to the analysis in order to obtain independent samples, we use all observations despite the possible temporal dependence.
-In fact, for extreme value copulas, \cite{zou2019} show that the use of a larger but possibly dependent data set can decrease the asymptotic estimation error.
-The dataset spans from 1960 to 2009, where we consider only the summer months, i.e., June, July, August.
-The rationale is that most of the extreme observations occur in summer due to heavy rainfalls.
-The final dataset contains $n = 4600$ observations.
-The rivers have an average volume that ranges between 20~$m^3/s$ (for the upstream rivers) and 1400~$m^3/s$ (for the downstream rivers).
-A map of the basin can be seen in Figure~\ref{fig:river_map}.
-To check the hypothesis of heavy-tailed data, we refer to ~\citet{asadi2015extremes}.
-They divide the upper Danube basin in four regions, and, for each of these, they estimate the shape parameter $\xi$ of a generalized extreme value distribution\footnote{The parameter $\xi = 1/\alpha$, where $\alpha$ is the tail coefficient used in this work.}.
-All estimates are positive indicating heavy tails, but larger catchments tend to have slightly lighter tails than smaller catchments.
-This deviates in part from our assumption of constant tail coefficient $\alpha$ across the variables.
-We perform two separate analyses to identify causal structures both in space and time.
+While~\citet{asadi2015extremes} decluster the data prior to their analysis in order to obtain independent samples, we use all observations despite the possible temporal dependence.
+In fact, for extreme value copulas, \cite{zou2019} show that the use of a larger but possibly dependent dataset can decrease the asymptotic estimation error.
+Moreover, \citet{fawcett2007improved} argue that considering all exceedances over a high threshold reduces the bias of the maximum likelihood estimators compared to a declustered analysis.
+To account for the time dependence of the exceedances, they adjust the standard errors using methods presented by \citet{smith1990regional}.
+In this experiment, we compute the standard errors according to the adjustment proposed by~\citet{fawcett2007improved}.